 But with this one, it ‘worked’ in its own way and I couldn’t bring myself to paint over it, as much as I was often tempted to do so in order to bring it in line with how the work was moving.
 I like that painting, and appreciated how the thought of giving it to you felt like an honest sacrifice, knowing that I could have given you any number of paintings I like less well.
 Just so you know.

-Finally, I would say the thing I was going for, or that seemed called for, are works that honor (in addition to countless other influences) my Modern masters: Cezanne, Ben Nicholson, Agnes Martin, Ad Reinhardt, Sean Scully, and Donald Judd (all of whom I had made a close study in previous years).
-And of course, Cage.
+Finally, I would say the thing I was going for, or that seemed called for, are works that honor (in addition to countless other influences) my Modern masters: Cezanne, Ben Nicholson, Agnes Martin, Ad Reinhardt, Howard Hodgkin, Sean Scully, and Donald Judd (all of whom I had made a close study in previous years).
+I was listening to a lot of late Erykah Badu.
+Cocteau Twins.
+Sun Ra.
+And of course, thinking about Cage.
 I also prayed for them to function in practice as a practice, in keeping with zazen practice, and conscious employment of a non-dual, Mahayanist posture brought to a contemporary artistic idiom; I mean to say that they factor in everything encountered in my life still being lived, having looked at and made a good deal of so-called art.
 This intended full presence in the time-being paradoxically seemed to demand a somewhat medieval heart.
 Functionally, I was going for something that found a resting state that was just still enough, but not too still; just innovative enough to feel fresh to my own eye and heart, but not too interested in novelty; just classical enough, without being nostalgic or stultifying; just emotional enough, without falling prey to romantic ideals.
 Etc.

 Whatever they were meant to be seemed clearly dictated.
 I had to paint, and I had to paint this way.
 I feel they have this quality of directness, and simple necessity.